aave-dao/aave-proposals-reports/reports/170-aave-v3-multichain-caps-update.md

 ### Context

-This proposal multiple supply and borrow caps on Aave v3 Polygon, Optimism and Arbitrum.
+This proposal updates multiple supply and borrow caps on Aave v3 Polygon, Optimism and Arbitrum.

 <br>